truenas/middleware/docs/userguide/index.rst

 * **General:** used to general settings such as HTTPS access, the language, and the timezone

-* **Advanced:** used to configure advanced settings such as the serial console, swap, console messages, and advanced fields
+* **Advanced:** used to configure advanced settings such as the serial console, swap, console messages, and other advanced fields

 * **Email:** used to configure the email address to receive notifications